Pathway awards are available by institutional nomination only

 Candidates will be identified through nominations from U.S.-accredited academic and nonprofit research institutions.

-The American Diabetes Association encourages nomination of individuals from diverse backgrounds, which includes minorities that are underrepresented in research.
-For the purposes of this program, underrepresented minorities are defined as individuals of African American, Spanish, Hispanic or Latino, Native American or Alaskan Native, and Native Hawaiian or Pacific Islander descent.
+The American Diabetes Association encourages nomination of individuals from diverse backgrounds, which includes minorities that are underrepresented in biomedical research.
+For the purpose of this program, underrepresented minorities are defined as individuals of African American or Black, Hispanic or Latino, American Indian, Alaskan Native, and Pacific Islander.